sidr-champlain/Sysadmin-Net-Services-II-Notes/README.md

 Spring 2022 Sysadmin &amp; Net Services II Notes

 This is an overview of all my labs I have completed so far for the class SYS-265: Sysadmin-Net-Services-II.
 Checkout my documents each week to see the updates.
-I will post lab notes as well in the wiki section to make it look better.
+Also please go checkout the wiki!
-But for right now the basic txt files are only shown.
+It has all the updated images for each lab so you can follow along visually.
-Once I update the wiki I will make the fix in directories.
+Take Care!